zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 3. Make sure the ./nodeCluster is stopped before running `ant deploy` under `zlux-build`
 4. Restart the ./nodeCluster under `zlux-app-server/bin` with the appropriate parameters passed in.
-5. Refresh the browser and verify that the app with a **Green S** is present in zLUX.
+5. Refresh the browser and verify that the app with a **Green S** is present in Zowe Application Server.

 ### Enabling Communication